-County employees are prohibited from carrying firearms any time they are working for the County or acting within the course and scope of employment.
+County employees except for law enforcement officers, probation officers, judges and magistrates are prohibited from carrying firearms any time they are working for the County or acting within the course and scope of employment.
 These situations include, but are not limited to attending training sessions or seminars, wearing a County identification badge, uniform, or other County issued paraphernalia that an employee is required to wear relative to their employment and working in resident's homes or other sites off County premises.
-Except for law enforcement officers, no employee or member of the public may carry, transport, or store a concealed weapon, firearm, or ammunition in a County owned vehicle.
+Except for law enforcement officers, probation officers, judges and magistrates, no employee or member of the public may carry, transport, or store a concealed weapon, firearm, or ammunition in a County owned vehicle.

-This policy does not prohibit employees, possessing a valid license to carry a concealed handgun, from transporting and/or storing a firearm or ammunition in their personal vehicle at work locations where their personal vehicle is otherwise permitted to be (e.g. County Parking Lot).
+This policy does not prohibit employees from transporting and/or storing a firearm or ammunition in their personal vehicle at work locations where their personal vehicle is otherwise permitted to be (e.g. County Parking Lot).
 However, the employee must leave the firearm and ammunition in their personal vehicle.
 Employees are neither permitted to remove their firearm or ammunition from their personal vehicles while at work locations nor are they permitted to bring a concealed firearm or ammunition into a County owned building.
-The employee's firearm and ammunition must be stored in their personal vehicle in accordance with the storage provisions of the Concealed Carry statute.
-The firearm and ammunition must be in a locked vehicle either in the glove compartment, a lock box or the trunk.
+The employee's firearm and ammunition must be stored in their personal vehicle in accordance with the storage provisions of the Ohio Revised Code.

-Employees shall immediately contact a supervisor if they suspect an employee or member of the public is carrying a concealed weapon, firearm, or ammunition on County premises.
-Employees are required to immediately contact a supervisor if they suspect an employee to be carrying a concealed weapon or firearm in violation of this policy at any time while they are working for the County, acting within the course and scope of employment, or acting as a representative of the County.
+Employees shall immediately contact a supervisor if they suspect an employee or member of the public is carrying a weapon, firearm, or ammunition on County premises.
+Employees are required to immediately contact a supervisor if they suspect an employee to be carrying a weapon or firearm in violation of this policy at any time while they are working for the County, acting within the course and scope of employment, or acting as a representative of the County.